allergies · · 1 min read

 We don't know if any of the referencing patents make use of peanut oil and have ever been used in a US licensed vaccine.

-Another reason its not possible to say with confidence that peanut oil is not and never has been in a US licensed vaccine is that some ingredients are trade secrets and kept confidential.
+Another reason it's not possible to say with confidence that peanut oil is not and never has been in a US licensed vaccine is that some ingredients are trade secrets and kept confidential.
 The FDA does not require vaccine manufacturers to make public every ingredient in a vaccine - some may be kept secret.
 This is documented on page 71 and page 77 of the 6th edition of the textbook Vaccines by Plotkin, Orenstein and Offit:

 The term additive refers to materials that are added by the manufacturer for a specific purpose.
 Additives include adjuvants, preservatives, and stabilizers, as well as materials that are added to affect pH and isotonicity...
 Some information regarding additives and residuals is considered to be a trade secret and thus confidential.